Transferability Metrics for Selecting Source Model Ensembles: Methods

 We consider the problem of source model ensemble selection for semantic segmentation.
 Given $N$ source models and a target dataset, the goal is to select an \emph{ensemble} of source models which, after fine-tuning on the target training set, yields the best performance on the target test set.
 Since fine-tuning all possible ensembles is too computationally expensive, we predict performance on the target dataset using a computationally efficient transferability metric.

-\cref{preparing_source_models} discusses what makes for a good pool of source models and describes how we construct such a pool. \cref{metric-semantic-segmentation} briefly describes how we setup the data for semantic segmentation instead of the image classification task considered in previous works on transferability~\cite{bao19icip, li21cvpr, nguyen20icml, you21icml, tan21cvpr, tran19iccv}.
-In \cref{leep-single} we describe LEEP~\cite{nguyen20icml}, a transferability metric for single-source selection.
+\cref{preparing_source_models} discusses what makes for a good pool of source models and describes how we construct this pool. \cref{metric-semantic-segmentation} describes our setup to work with transferability metrics in semantic segmentation tasks. \cref{leep-single} describes LEEP~\cite{nguyen20icml}, a transferability metric for single-source selection.
 We use this as a starting point in~\cref{metric-multi-source} to define our four transferability metrics for \emph{ensemble} selection.